prati2000/namaste-react/README.md

 Attacker can send some data and this data will be executed as it is a JS code.
 JSX sanitizes CSS.

+# Project - Food ordering app

+- Header
+- - Logo
+- - Nav Bar
+- Body
+- - Search
+- - ResturantContainer
+- - - RestaurantCard
+- - - - Img
+- - - - Name, cusine, star
+- Footer
+- - Copyright
+- - Links
+- - Address
+- - Contact

+# Props:

+Normal arguments passed to a react component.

+# Config Driven UI

+Website driven by data (configs).

+# Import and Exports

+1. default export: File can export single thing by default.
+Bydefault a file can export only one thing : export default Component;
+2. named export: We can export multiple things: export const Component;

+3. default import: import Component from "path";
+4. named import: import { Component } from "path";

+# Hooks

+Normal JS utility function given to us by react.

+- useState(): Superpowerful react state variables.
+- useEffect():

+Whenever a state variable updates react re-renders the components.

+# Why React?

+Doing efficient DOM manipulation.

+Virtual DOM: React creates a virtual DOM.
+Representation of actual DOM.
+Diff Algorithm: Finds the diff b/w ols VD and new VD, then update the actual DOM a/c to that.
+Reconciliation Algorithm AKA React Fiber(came in React 16) New way of finding the diff and updating the DOM.
+Reconciliation, in the context of React, is the process of determining how to update the Document Object Model (DOM) to match the most recent state of a React component.
+In simpler terms, it's the algorithm that React employs to efficiently update the UI without rendering the entire tree.